PAVANIDEGALA/portfolio/_pages/about.md

 *  Hi, I'm Pavani! 👋🏼

-*  A UI/UX & Graphic Designer with a passion for creating delightful digital experiences.
+*  A UI/UX & Graphic Designer with 3 years of experience bringing ideas to life through seamless and engaging digital experiences.

-*  Currently crafting user-centered designs at Threewings Innovations, bringing 3 years of experience to the table.
+*  I love creating intuitive interfaces, eye-catching visuals, and user-friendly designs that not only look great but also feel effortless to use.

-*  Outside of work, you’ll find me watching anime, painting, or creating digital art—often while enjoying some pizza! 🍕
+*  Beyond design, I’m an artist — whether it's painting, creating digital art, or getting lost in anime (usually with a slice of pizza 🍕 in hand!).

 *  If you have a role to fill or have a chat , feel free to email me at pavanidegala123@gmail.com